pupspulver/Netflix-HTSDOF-challenge-hack/README.md

 Upon successfully completing all 4 challenges, the player submits its time, name and email and is asked to answer a creative question.

 ## How does the hack work?
 The program makes requests directly to the game API endpoint (https://www.howtohackmoritzonlinefast.com/api) to solve the 4 challenges directly.
 The server logs the time passed between the Begin and End challenge requests.
-When all 4 challenges are solved, the program send the player's data to submit the game results (the server returns the total game score).
+When all 4 challenges are solved, the program sends the player's data to submit the game results (the server returns the total game score).

 ## Getting Started
 It's easy, just run `howtohackmoritz.py`.